Simples in a cotilting heart

 Next we show that $\Prod(C_0) = \Prod(\Ccal_0)$.
 By the first part of the proof and Proposition \ref{prop: critical properties}(2), we have that $C_0 \in \Prod(\Ccal_0)$ and hence $\Prod(C_0)\subseteq \Prod(\Ccal_0)$.
 As in \cite[Lem.~1.1]{angeleri:tonolo:trlifaj:2001}, we see that $C_0$ is a cogenerator of $\Ccal$.
 Therefore, by Proposition \ref{prop: critical properties}(3), we have that $\Ccal_0 \subseteq \Prod(C_0)$.
 Thus we have that $\Prod(\Ccal_0) = \Prod(C_0)$. \end{proof}

-The Proposition above shows in particular that every cotilting class contains critical neg-isolated modules and torsion-free, almost torsion modules.
-In contrast, we will see in Example~\ref{no t/tf} that torsion, almost torsion-free modules need not exist.
+The Proposition above shows in particular that every cotilting class contains critical neg-isolated modules and torsionfree, almost torsion modules.
+In contrast, we will see in Example~\ref{no t/tf} that torsion, almost torsionfree modules need not exist.
 Notice moreover that in general the class of split injectives in $\Ccal$ is properly contained in $\Prod(\Ccal_0)$, cf.~Example~\ref{not splitinj}.

 \begin{corollary} The set of critical neg-isolated modules in $\Ccal$ coincides with the set $\Ecal_C$ of modules $M \in \Prod(C)$ admitting a strong left almost split epimorphism $M \to \bar{M}$ in $\Ccal$. \end{corollary} \begin{proof} The statement follows immediately from Proposition \ref{prop: epi and critical} and Proposition \ref{splitinj} since $\Prod(C_0) \subseteq \Prod(C)$. \end{proof}